 Miles River Middle School's Drama Festival Ensemble is hard at work collaborating every aspect of their original one act play to be performed Saturday, May 3, 2014 at 1:00 p.m. at Shore Country Day as part of the METG Middle School Drama Festival.
+Participation in the annual METG one day drama festival provides students with the unique opportunity to share their work with other member schools.
+Professionals evaluate the students' work and present awards for both acting and technical excellence.

 On Thurs, Mar 27th, 68 HWRHS Concert Band and Concert Choir students took in an open rehearsal by the Boston Symphony Orchestra.
 Students heard a pre-rehearsal talk featuring James Somerville, principal horn of the BSO.
 The musicians of the BSO entered, tuned up, and the rehearsal began with Vaughan Williams’ 6th Symphony.
 Students listened with rapt attention and enjoyed the performance!
 We then walked across the street and took a tour of the New England Conservatory, led by one of their percussion majors.
 A thoroughly enjoyable and educational field trip.